 The surname Everham was first found in Yorkshire at Everingham, a parish, in the union of Pocklington, Holme-Beacon division of the wapentake of Harthill.
 This ancient Saxon village was originally listed as Yferingaham c.
 972 and literally meant "homestead of the family or followers of a man called Eofor," from the Old English personal name + "-inga" + "ham."
 By the time of the Domesday Book in 1086 the parish was known Evringham.
 There is early record of a Thomas de Everingham (b. circa 1150) of Everingham, Yorkshire.
 A few years later the Hundredorum Rolls of 1273 listed Adam de Everingham in Nottinghamshire.

 Early History of the Everham family

-Another 343 words (24 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Everham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Everham research.
+Another 172 words (12 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Everham History in all our PDF Extended History products and printed products wherever possible.